Heather Fogarty: Stage career

 Heather Fogarty made her professional stage debut when she was ten years old.
 She graduated from the University of Connecticut with a Bachelor of Fine Arts in Acting in 2006.
 She performed with the Connecticut Repertory Theatre in productions including The Crucible, A Christmas Carol, Mother Courage, and Into The Woods.

 Music career

-Heather Fogarty sings lead and plays keyboards in the band On The Surface.
+Fogarty sings lead and plays keyboards in the band On The Surface.
 They have released four studio albums including The Fall and were voted "Best Pop Act" by Worcester Magazine.
-Their songs The Very Best of Me and Let in the Light were featured on MTV’s The Hills (TV series).
+Their songs The Very Best of Me and Let in the Light were featured on MTV's The Hills (TV series).
 They performed on the Warped Tour in 2008.

-In 2011, Heather joined musicians Carrick Moore Gerety from Everybody Else and Kevin Seaton of Say Anything (band) to form the Dance-Pop band Divalola.
+In 2011, Fogarty joined musicians Carrick Moore Gerety from Everybody Else and Kevin Seaton of Say Anything (band) to form the Dance-Pop band Divalola.
 They released the Wallflower EP on November 17, 2011.
 Their song Wallflower was featured in the video game Saint's Row: The Third.